kedro-org/kedro/docs/source/data/advanced_data_catalog_usage.md

 When using `SQLTableDataSet` or `SQLQueryDataSet` you must provide a `con` key containing [SQLAlchemy compatible](https://docs.sqlalchemy.org/en/13/core/engines.html#database-urls) database connection string.
 In the example above we pass it as part of `credentials` argument.
 Alternative to `credentials` is to put `con` into `load_args` and `save_args` (`SQLTableDataSet` only).

-### How to view the available data sources programmatically
+## How to view the available data sources

 To review the `DataCatalog`: